testjavascript/nodejs-integration-tests-best-practices/README.md

 # 3 things here to your benefit

 Component/integration test is an hybrid between E2E and unit tets.
 It's gaining a lot of popularity and going by the testing diamond model it is considered as the default technique for modern backend.
-Its main idea is testing an entire component (e.g., Microservice) as-is, with all the layers including database but fake anything exterenous.
+Its main idea is testing an entire component (e.g., Microservice) as-is, through the API, with all the layers including database but fake anything exterenous.
 This brings **both** high confidence **and** great developer experience.
 However, doing it right, fast, exhaustive and maximing the value demand some learning and skills - This is why we're here.
 Warning: You might fall in love with testing  💚

-This repo contains:
+This repository contains:

-**1. 📊  Example application -** A Complete showcase of a typical Node.js backend with performant tests setup (50 tests run in 4 seconds including database!), and the tests themselves of course
+**1. ✅ 40+ Best Practices List -** Detailed instructions on how to write component tests in the RIGHT way including code example and reference to the example application

-**2. ✅ 40+ Best Practices List -** Detailed instructions on how to write component tests in the RIGHT way including code example and reference to the example application
+**2. 📊  Example application -** A Complete showcase of a typical Node.js backend with performant tests setup.
+(50 tests in 4 seconds! including database!)

 **3. 🚀   Advanced stuff and recipes -** Even more examples to cover more platform and use cases like Nest.js, Mocha, Jest, Express, Fastify (soon), authentication in tests, OpenAPI testing and always growing